 LIFE IN RECOVERY

-Clinical depression, also referred to as Major Depressive Disorder (MDD), involves a collection of possible symptoms including sleep disruption, excessive sadness, fatigue, or concentration issues.
+Clinical depression is also referred to as Major Depressive Disorder (MDD).
+It involves a collection of possible symptoms including sleep disruption, excessive sadness, fatigue, or concentration issues.
 Some people experience thoughts of suicide, weight or appetite changes.
 What makes MDD a clinical condition is the presence of dysfunction.
 This dysfunction can be in the area of workplace issues, social activity or other parts of life.

 Anyone who has experienced symptoms of depression knows that there can be a range of symptoms.
 Some people have very severe depression which essentially takes them out of their life until healing.
 Some are able to continue to work or function at a moderate level despite feelings of sadness, irritability or detachment.
 As clinicians, we do our best to stratify clinical depression into degrees of severity – mild, moderate and severe.